-Valita™TITER Antibody QuantitationDrug discovery, Diagnostics
+Valita™TITER Antibody QuantitationDrug discovery, Diagnostics, Biopharma

 IgG Quantification in Drug Development

 Biologics are a very promising source of medicines for the treatment of various diseases including inflammatory diseases, cancers, infections, and autoimmune diseases.
-Among biologic drugs, monoclonal antibodies (mAb) and mAb variants represent the largest and fastest-growing group of biopharmaceuticals because of their ability to target diseases specifically and to achieve high efficacy with low risk of toxicity.
+Among biologic drugs, monoclonal antibodies (mAb) and mAb variants represent the largest and fastest-growing group of biopharmaceuticals because of their ability to target diseases specifically and to achieve high efficacy with a low risk of toxicity.
 During late-stage development and cell culture-based manufacturing and control of recombinant IgG antibodies, concentrations of IgG in a large number of samples must be reliably measured to assess and identify the ideal conditions that ensure stable and adequate cell-specific productivity and product yield.
 Measurement of IgG concentration is also essential in basic and clinical research.

 Current methods allowing for detection and measurement of IgG binding and concentration include ELISA, Protein A-HPLC analysis, SPR-based analysis (Biacore™ system), Bio-Layer Interferometry (Octet® System) and HTRF (homogenous time-resolved fluorescence).
 These methods are usually costly, laborious, and require relatively long sample preparation and analysis times.